Radish Greens Chimichurri

 - Optional: cumin, paprika, or lemon juice to taste

-- Mix together ingredients: In a medium mixing bowl, combine the chopped radish greens, dried oregano, chopped garlic, chopped chilis, olive oil, and red wine vinegar.
+- Mix sauce ingredients: In a medium mixing bowl, combine the chopped radish greens, dried oregano, chopped garlic, chopped chilis, olive oil, and red wine vinegar.
 Slowly add the salt and pepper, stopping to taste test to ensure it’s not oversalted.
 Mix well to combine all ingredients.

 - Let the sauce sit to enhance flavor: Let the chimichurri rest for a minimum of 10 minutes before serving, but for best results make the radish greens chimichurri 30 minutes ahead of serving so the flavors have time to reach their full potential.